abhishek622/pokedex-app/README.md

 # POKEDEX

-PokeDex is a website which shows the information about pokemon like their power, HP, special abilitites and many more.
+PokeDex is a website which shows the information about pokemon like their power, HP, special abilities and many more.

 This website uses react.js, MUI, pokeapi